bagder/log/README.md

 - I worked on the Netnod presentation and sent off [the slides](https://daniel.haxx.se/media/netnod-curl-is-everywhere-2021.pdf).
   They want them ahead of time to put them on a presentation computer.
-Makes me appreciate the libreoffice macro I use that expands animations into multiple PDF pages so that I can provide a standard PDF that still has the animations (lines appearing line yb line etc) that I like to use. libreoffice's ability to export to the keynote or powerpoint formats is way too bad.
+Makes me appreciate the LibreOffice macro I use that expands animations into multiple PDF pages so that I can provide a standard PDF that still has the animations (lines appearing line by line etc) that I like to use.
+LibreOffice's ability to export to the keynote or PowerPoint formats is way too bad.

 - I worked on content for my webinar on October 21, **getting started with